ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 Link: http://basitaalishan.com/2012/02/20/essential-trace-flags-for-recovery-debugging/

+**Trace Flag: 3610**<br />
+Function: SQL 9 - Divide by zero to result in NULL instead of error<br />
+Link: None

 **Trace Flag: 3625**<br />
 Function: Masks some error messages<br />
 Link: http://msdn.microsoft.com/en-us/library/ms188396.aspx<br />
 Scope: global

+**Trace Flag: 3626**<br />
+Function: Turns on tracking of the CPU data for the sysprocesses table.<br />
+Link: None

+**Trace Flag: 3635**<br />
+Function: Print diagnostic information.
+Trace Flag 3635 Diagnostics are written to the console that started it.
+There are not written to the errorlog, even if 3605 is turned on.<br />
+Link: None

+**Trace Flag: 3640**<br />
+Function: Eliminates sending DONE_IN_PROC messages to client for each statement in stored procedure.
+This is similar to the session setting of SET NOCOUNT ON, but when set as a trace flag, every client session is handled this way.<br />
+Link: None

+**Trace Flag: 3654**<br />
+Function:Allocations to stack<br />
+Link: None

 **Trace Flag: 3656**<br />